API Integration (Advanced)

 |---|---|---|

 | string | A complete, user-specific tracking URL.
-Serve it as-is — do not edit it.
+Serve it as-is.
+Do not edit it.
 If you passed |

 Unlike the Get Offers API (which gives a click_url_base template you complete per user), this URL is already personalized for the user you requested.